Breeding-Insight/bi-web/README.md

 ```
 npm install
 ```
+This installs all dependencies and configures git to prepend branch names to commit messages.
+Master, develop, and test branch names are excluded.

+The path to the scripts used for taskrunning is set in package.json with the field"task_path".

 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
+The port used by the dev server is set in package.json with the field "devport".

 ### Compiles and minifies for production
 ```
 npm run build
 ```
+At the beginning of the build an audit is performed on the npm modules listed as dependencies and dev dependencies in package.json.
+A message to STDOUT will notify you if any vulnerabilities are found, and the build will stop.
+The vulnerable packages must be patched, updated, or replaced to pass the audit in order for the production build to proceed.

 ### Run your unit tests
 ```